 His final year clarifies the experiment

 The January 15, 2026 official release on his final State of the State address is useful precisely because it arrives at the end of the run.
-Polis described Colorado as strong, resilient, innovative, and free, and laid out a final-year agenda focused on housing, affordability, public safety, and schools.
+Polis described Colorado as strong, resilient, and free, and laid out a final-year agenda focused on housing, affordability, public safety, and schools.

 Whether every Coloradan agrees is not the point.
 The coherence of the attempt is.